VidunderGunder/ml-ady-report/README.md

 **Computer Vision**

 Using sensory input (often for some wavelength - camera, lidar, radar) to perceive.
-Concept can be extended to producing a mental model or map.
+The concept can include the creation of a mental model (or map) of an environment.

 A mental model may be useful for reinforcement learning agents, as it provides a deeper understanding of inputs and outputs, as well as a better foundation for developers to assign rewards and other logic.